Akil Baddoo Preview, Player Props: Tigers vs. White Sox

-The Detroit Tigers and Akil Baddoo (.300 slugging percentage over his past 10 games, including one homer), take on starting pitcher Jose Urena and the Chicago White Sox at Comerica Park, Saturday at 6:10 PM ET.
+The Detroit Tigers and Akil Baddoo (.267 slugging percentage over his past 10 games, including one homer), battle starter Jesse Scholtens and the Chicago White Sox at Comerica Park, Sunday at 1:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the White Sox.
+In his previous game he had a hitless showing (0-for-5) against the White Sox.

 Akil Baddoo Game Info & Props vs. the White Sox